AdamField118/Chaotic_Pendulum/Verification/README.md

 ## Fourier Functions

-It was fast to impliment this in code, adding two functions:
+It was fast to implement this in code, adding two functions:

 ### fourier_series: